womanonrails/womanonrails.com/_i18n/en/_posts/2019-02-20-elixir-pattern-matching.md

 #=> 7
 ```

 Of course we can do the same with `reduce` in Elixir, but look at this example only from recursion perspective.
 We set default value for `accumulator` and just declare twice the same function: one with _braking condition_ (last declaration) and one with _iteration_.
 We clearly see what is going on here.
-For this simple example loop will be still readable, but think about this from the potential perspective.
+For this simple example, loop will be still readable but think about this from the potential perspective.
 I like this approach very much.

 That's it for today.
-I hope you had fun with Elixir the same as I had.
+I hope you had fun with Elixir the same way I had.
 I hope to see you soon, in my next article.
-Thank you for ready.
+Thank you for reading.
 Bye!